Why Storytelling Needs to Be at the Heart of Your Marketing

 To do so, CMOs must adopt an entirely new ecosystem:

 Social media: In the relationship life cycle, social media is the flirting of the brand dating game.
 It should reflect the company’s essence and core values to catch the eyes of passersby.
 It should be honest enough to repel those not in alignment with the brand, while attracting those looking for the brand’s value.

-Story-based content: When a lead clicks from social media, the brand needs to deliver story-based, emotional content that reflects the lead’s understanding of themselves.
+Story-based content: When a lead clicks from social media, brand storytelling needs to deliver story-based, emotional content that reflects the lead’s understanding of themselves.
 “Hey, that’s me!”
 Content like this takes investment to be created in alignment with the brand.
 Like enjoying a cup of coffee together, this encounter increases the leads curiosity while inviting them out on another date.